MoscowJS/organizer/README.md

     - Selecting proposals
     - Requesting information about the speaker and the talk
-    - Scheduling and conducting rehersals
+    - Scheduling and conducting rehearsals

 * Communication with venues

-    - Scheduling the meetup and final on-site rehersal
+    - Scheduling the meetup and final on-site rehearsal
     - Arranging live video stream and filming talks
     - Food/drinks